-- If the hub monitoring server is running on a z/OS system, use the Configuration tool to run the step in which you configured the WebSphere MQ Configuration agent to register with the Local monitoring server.
-In this step, a panel with a Database Type field is displayed.
-On this panel, specify the DB2 database type and complete the required DB2 information.
-Press Enter, review the JCL, and resubmit the job as usual. - 5.
+- If the hub monitoring server is running on a z/OS system, use the PARMGEN parameter, KMC\CFG\DATABASE\TYPE, to choose the type of configuration database. - 5.
 Restore the contents of the configuration database from the backup file into the new configuration database.
 Follow the instructions in "Restoring a DB2 UDB configuration database" on page 226. - 6.
 Start the hub Tivoli Enterprise Monitoring Server.